shlomi10/shlomi10/README.md

 - 🔭 My name is Shlomi and I’m currently working on a project to move all the tests from manual test to automation ones
 - 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on automation projects
-- 🤔 I’m looking for help with deep understand java :)
-- 💬 Ask me about tests
+- 💬 Ask me about testing
 - 📫 How to reach me: leave a comment and will back to you
 - 😄 Pronouns: what goes around comes back around
 - ⚡ Fun fact: Walmart has a lower acceptance rate than Harvard.